greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/pgcrypto.html.md

 ## Configuring FIPS Encryption

-The `pgcrypto` extension provides a module-specific configuration parameter, `pgcrypto.fips`, that configures Greenplum Database support for a limited set of FIPS encryption functionality \(*Federal Information Processing Standard* \(FIPS\) 140-2\).
+Starting with Greenplum 6.22, the `pgcrypto` extension provides a module-specific configuration parameter, `pgcrypto.fips`.
+This parameter configures Greenplum Database support for a limited set of FIPS encryption functionality \(*Federal Information Processing Standard* \(FIPS\) 140-2\).
 For information about FIPS, see [https://www.nist.gov/itl/popular-links/federal-information-processing-standards-fips](https://www.nist.gov/itl/popular-links/federal-information-processing-standards-fips).
 The default setting is `off`, FIPS encryption is not enabled.

 Before enabling this parameter, ensure that FIPS is enabled on all Greenplum Database system hosts.